starryMirai/strawberry-starter/src/posts/example_posts/installation.md

         - e.g. When linking images in posts, you can just do `/assets/images/example.jpg`, instead of `/blog/assets/images/bowl_of_berries.jpg`
     - **⚠️ Warning**: If you're uploading to Neocities and already have a homepage with content in it, BE SURE TO SET THIS!
         - Uploading to Neocities will OVERWRITE content like your `index.html` !
+- ✦ `blueskyHandle`
+    - Your bluesky handle, e.g. (user.bsky.social) Use this is you wish to have Bluesky replies as comments.
+    - After publishing a post or page, link to it in a Bluesky post.
+From then on, any replies to that post will show up as comments
+    - The comment box will look through your account for the oldest post linking to the page and use that for comments.
+If you delete the post you'll lose your comments, if you posted a link to the page after, that post will have its comments shown.
+- ✦ `commentBoxID`
+    - Set this if you're using CommentBox.io for comments.
+Set it to your *Project ID*, e.g. `123456789-proj`, as specified in your CommentBox dashboard.
+    - The comments are tied to the URL of any given page.
+If you rename a post's filename, such that the URL changes, the comments will be reset (though not lost).
+The same will happen if you change domains.
+- ✦ `commentBoxText`
+    - Set this to change the color of the text used by CommentBox.io box.
 ### An aside about text editors
 You can use whatever text editor you want to edit!
 I like VS Code or Notepad++, but you can even use Notepad if you want.
 The only important thing is that it shouldn't be a *word processor*, like Microsoft Word or Libreoffice Writer.